E-W-Salem/NWN_Arelith_Mechanics_Display_Project/README.md

-this branch is a non-functional branch and was created as part of training on github config management
+this branch was created to test the functionality of the forked website code.